-Integrated Neurosciences: This block begins with comprehensive coverage of the central nervous system, which integrates microscopic cellular structure, neuroanatomy, and neurological systems with both normal function and clinical signs and symptoms.
+This block begins with comprehensive coverage of the central nervous system, which integrates microscopic cellular structure, neuroanatomy, and neurological systems with both normal function and clinical signs and symptoms.
 The block subsequently introduces the student to aspects of neuropharmacology, neuropathology, and the etiology (biological and psychosocial factors), signs, and symptoms of various neuropsychiatric disorders.
-The latter portion of the course covers topics from behavioral science.
+The reproductive section will cover the histology, physiology, pathophysiology, diagnosis and treatment of reproductive organ and cancer biology.